BYUI-ECEN-361/ECEN-361-STM32-Lab-05-SPI/README.md

 Open and follow the instructions found in the WORD document in your cloned repo:

->``Documentation/ECEN-361-Lab-05 -- SPI and Logic Analyzer.docx``
+>Documentation/Assignment.md

-Modify the MSWord document with answers when finished, then commit your repository to github.
-The commit will upload this word document as well and serves as the lab submission.
-(Note:  MSWord is assumed to be available.
-IF you don't have MSWord to edit this document, talk with the professor or T/A.)
+Modify the document with answers when finished, then commit your repository to github.
+The commit will upload this document as well and serves as the lab submission.

 Note that there will be almost no modification of the code in this lab.
-Most of the work will be in learning to work with the **Saelae Logic Analyzer** and understanding the code that initiates the independent hardward communication blocks in the **STM32F476RG**.
+Most of the work will be in learning to work with the **Logic Analyzer** and understanding the code that initiates the independent hardward communication blocks in the **STM32F476RG**.

 The final part of the assignment is to paste the URL of this repo into the iLearn Assignment.